Brendan Fraser career timeline, from Nineties icon to ‘Brenaissance’

 The family-friendly studio movies he excelled in began to decline in popularity; Inkheart, Journey to the Centre of the Earth, Furry Vengeance and a Mummy sequel all had lacklustre receptions.

-The quality of the films he was starring in quickly declined, as did the size of his parts.
+The quality of the films he was starring in quickly declined, as did the size of his roles.

 It’s easy to say that an actor “fell off” – some do – but further explanation of Fraser’s retreat finally came in the 2018 GQ profile.